juanmcasillas/VideoSync/README.md

 ## LICENSING (TODO)

-All the code is based on OpenSource code, and the owners of the modules used have the rights over it.
-My project is not licensed (by now) because I have no plans to release it (yet).
-This can be negotiated based on needs.
+The code uses the GNU General Public license version 3.0 for personal and Non Profit organizations.
+For Commercial use, please contact me before using the code.

 ## WARRANTY

 No warranty is given for this project.
 Is a personal development, and It's not distributed neither released.

 ## INSTALL